 Introduction

 It is estimated that organizations with high-end computing infrastructures and data centers are doubling the amount of data they archive every year.
-Sophisticated machine learning techniques offer the best results to return to the user.
+Sophisticated machine learning techniques aim to offer the best results to return to the user.
 It did not take long for these ideas to be applied to the full range of scientific challenges.
 Many of the primary software tools used to do large-scale data analysis are required by these applications to optimize their performance.
 There is a need to integrate features of traditional high-performance computing, such as scientific libraries, communication and resource management middleware, with the rich set of capabilities found in the commercial Big Data ecosystem such as Apache open source software stack.
 The overarching question we will address is “How should we design, analyze and implement a unified and interoperable infrastructure to meet the requirements of a broad set of data intensive applications?”

 The primary software tools used to do the large-scale data analysis has evolved rapidly as shown in Figure 1.
 The last decade witnessed a huge computing shift derived from publication of the Google MapReduce paper [1].
 Since then, its open source version Hadoop [2] has become the mainstream of big data processing, with many other tools emerging to process different big data problems, extending the original MapReduce model to include iterative MapReduce.
 Tools such as Twister [3] and HaLoop [4] can cache loop invariant data locally to avoid repeat input data loading in a MapReduce job chain.
 Spark [5] also uses caching to accelerate iterative algorithms without restricting computation to a chain of MapReduce jobs.
 To process graph data, Google announced Pregel [6] and soon open source versions Giraph [7] and Hama [8] emerged.